-Hillary Clinton Says She's 'Optimistic About Our Country, But I Am Not Naive'
+Clinton Won't Rule Out Questioning 2016 Election, But Says No Clear Means To Do So

 So yes, I do think sexism and misogyny played a role, and it's not just about me — I make that clear.
 I think voter suppression played a much bigger role than people are acknowledging.
 That is not going away.
 I think Comey cost me the election, but it was aided and abetted by Russia, WikiLeaks and all the other things we've now found out about Russia.

 Just getting back for a second to the tarmac thing.
-Whether or not Comey was justified in his reaction, probably your husband shouldn't have gone on to that plane, right?
+Whether or not Comey was justified in his reaction, probably your husband shouldn't have gone onto that plane, right?

 You know what?
 I don't think either he or Loretta Lynch — they never thought about it.
 It never crossed their mind!
 They both said that.
 Of course they said, in retrospect, for people to blow it up and make all kinds of innuendo out of it, they would never have done it.